hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/settings_transaction_family.rst

 ============================================= ============

-The settings transaction family uses the following settings for its own configuration:
+The Settings transaction family uses the following settings for its own configuration:

 +-------------------------------------------+------------------------------------------------------------------------------+
 | Setting (Settings)                        | Value Description                                                            |